 \FloatBarrier

-\section{Details of Training and Hyperparameter Tuning}
+\section{Details of training and hyperparameter tuning}

-\subsection{Training and Tuning Neural Networks}
+\subsection{Training and tuning neural networks}

-\paragraph{ImageNet.} We trained ImageNet models (ResNet-50~\cite{he2016deep,resnetv15torchblogpost,goyal2017accurate} ``v1.5''\footnote{The \texttt{torchvision} ResNet-50 model and the ``official'' TensorFlow ResNet both implement this architecture, which was first proposed by \citet{resnetv15torchblogpost} and differs from the ResNet v1 described by \citet{he2016deep} in performing strided convolution in the first $3\times 3$ convolution in each stage rather than the first $1 \times 1$ convolution.
-Our implementation initializes the $\gamma$ parameters of the last batch normalization layer in each block to 0, as in~\citet{goyal2017accurate}.} and Inception v3~\cite{szegedy2016rethinking}) models with SGD with Nesterov momentum of 0.9 and a batch size 4096 and weight decay of $8\times 10^{-5}$ (applied to the weights but not batch norm parameters).
+We trained ImageNet models (ResNet-50~\citep{he2016deep,resnetv15torchblogpost,goyal2017accurate} ``v1.5''\footnote{The \texttt{torchvision} ResNet-50 model and the ``official'' TensorFlow ResNet both implement this architecture, which was first proposed by \citet{resnetv15torchblogpost} and differs from the ResNet v1 described by \citet{he2016deep} in performing strided convolution in the first $3\times 3$ convolution in each stage rather than the first $1 \times 1$ convolution.
+Our implementation initializes the $\gamma$ parameters of the last batch normalization layer in each block to 0, as in~\citet{goyal2017accurate}.}) with SGD with Nesterov momentum of 0.9 and a batch size 4096 and weight decay of $8\times 10^{-5}$ (applied to the weights but not batch norm parameters).
 After 10 epochs of linear warmup to a maximum learning rate of 1.6, we decayed the learning rate by a factor of 0.975 per epoch.
 We took an exponential moving average of the weights over training as in~\textcite{szegedy2016rethinking}, with a momentum factor of 0.9999.
 We used standard data augmentation comprising random crops of 10-100\% of the image with aspect ratios of 0.75 to 1.33 and random horizontal flips.
 At test time, we resized images to 256 pixels on their shortest side and took a $224 \times 224$ center crop.
 Each training run took approximately 1.5 hours on a 128-core TPU v2 node.
 Overall, the experiments in the main text reflect 72 total training runs, plus an approximately equal number of training runs used to tune hyperparameters.